ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 Although it can get more expensive over time, it's worth reiterating that over time the ecosystem around the commodity will grow as well.
-Libraries, patterns, and frameworks will grow and band-aids would be cheap to be purchased too, as per described before.
-One example of how you can warm AWS Lambdas up, there are plenty of solutions developed by the community now that will allow you to warm them up.
+Libraries, patterns, and frameworks will grow, and duct-tapes would be cheap to be purchased too, as per described before.

-The solution that you have might be expensive to run as well.
 You are encouraged to track the running cost of your architecture and don't assume that the cost will be low.
-You can introduce a
-[fitness function for its run cost too](https://www.thoughtworks.com/radar/techniques/run-cost-as-architecture-fitness-function).
+You can introduce a [fitness function for its run cost too](https://www.thoughtworks.com/radar/techniques/run-cost-as-architecture-fitness-function).
 SaaS, which is preferable when your cloud provider doesn't provide the service you need, can be costly too depending on its pricing tier.
 When there is growth,